 There are five classes of mammalian immunoglobulins (Ig): IgA, IgD, IgE, IgG, and IgM.
 In cows, the Ig classes that have been identified are, IgA, IgG, IgM and IgE.
 No evidence of bovine IgD has been found (Naessens, 1997).
 Bovine IgG is further divided into two subclasses, IgG1 and IgG2.
 IgG is the immunoglobulin found in the highest concentration in serum.
 It is a relatively small Ig that exists as a monomer of two heavy and two light chain (H2L2) polypeptides linked together by disulfide bonds.
 Bovine IgG1 constitutes about 50% of the serum IgG in cows while IgG2 levels are just slightly less (Tizard, 1982).
-Serum IgG1 concentration is reported in the range of 6.0 - 15.1 mg/ml, while IgG2 levels are reported in a range from 5.0 -13.5 mg/ml (Butler, 1983).
+Serum $IgG_1$ concentration is reported in the range of 6.0 - 15.1 mg/ml, while IgG2 levels are reported in a range from 5.0 -13.5 mg/ml (Butler, 1983).
 Bovine IgG1 is the predominant IgG in milk and colostrum and is found at higher concentrations than IgG2.
 Reported values for IgG1 in colostrum are in the range of 30.0 - 75.0 mg/ml, while IgG2 levels range from 1.9 - 4.0 mg/ml (Butler, 1983).
 The activities and functions of IgG1 and IgG2 appear to have similar and distinct roles in immunity.
-The predominance of IgG1 in exocrine fluids, milk, and colostrum suggests a special role of IgG1 in passive immunity and the protection of epithelial surfaces (Butler, 1983).
+Bovine IgG2 has been shown to play an important role in neutrophil stimulation (Tao, Corbett, & Pickett, 1995).